 WHERE: Various galleries, museums and theaters throughout Denver

-The Mile High City celebrates its vibrant creative community each year with Denver Arts Week.
-In 2016, this unique citywide happening returns with a lineup of innovative, inspiring and fun activities and events.
-Denver Arts Week takes place at seven neighborhood art districts, several museums, dozens of art galleries, and includes the wildly popular FREE Night at the Museums, where several of the city's greatest museums are free.
+The Mile High City celebrates its vibrant creative community every year with Denver Arts Week.
+In 2017, this unique citywide happening returns with a lineup of innovative, inspiring and fun activities and events.
+Denver Arts Week takes place at seven neighborhood art districts, several museums and dozens of art galleries, and it includes the wildly popular Night At The Museums, where several of the city's greatest museums are free.